Skip to main content

 This capital structure context is essential to understanding the DIP.
 In many chapter 11s, the DIP is “new” money financing.
 In a roll-up structure like Coach’s, the DIP can be sized to incorporate existing secured exposure (including ABL loans and letter-of-credit obligations) in order to keep liquidity available for operations and to align the secured lender group’s postpetition position with the sale process.

 Prepetition runway actions and the start of a sale process.
-Coach’s sale process started before the bankruptcy filing.
-The first-day declaration stated that the debtors began a marketing and sale process on December 4, 2023 and had 16 parties provide indications of interest as of the petition date. doc:1643871 The same declaration described multiple stalking horse pathways in progress at filing, including two going-concern stalking horse bids for substantially all assets of a large subset of business segments and a separate stalking horse bid for liquidation of 143 double-deck buses. doc:1643871
+Coach's sale process started before the bankruptcy filing.
+The First Day Declaration stated that the debtors began a marketing and sale process on December 4, 2023 and had 16 parties provide indications of interest as of the petition date.
+The same declaration described multiple stalking horse pathways in progress at filing, including two going-concern stalking horse bids for substantially all assets of a large subset of business segments and a separate stalking horse bid for liquidation of 143 double-deck buses.

 DIP financing: why the new-money number is only part of the story.
 Public reporting and press releases repeatedly described Coach’s DIP financing as $20 million.
 Filing announcement Trade coverage likewise framed the DIP as $20 million.
-Bus & Motorcoach News Court papers, however, described a revolving DIP facility sized around the secured lender ecosystem and the letters-of-credit stack—effectively a roll-up. doc:1643928
+Bus & Motorcoach News The DIP Motion, however, described a revolving DIP facility sized around the secured lender ecosystem and the letters-of-credit stack—effectively a roll-up.

 From a restructuring-professional standpoint, the key is not which figure is “right,” but what each figure actually represents: